Health Saving Account: Everything You Need to Know

-You are able to invest HAS's in stocks, mutual funds and various different investment tools to make more money.
-According to Matt Irvine, vice president of sales and marketing at Health Savings Administrators, the HSA is the most tax-advantaged investment option for medical expenses and retirement, and there are no minimum required distributions at 70½ like other retirement accounts.
+You are able to invest HSA's in stocks, mutual funds, and various different investment tools to make more money.
+According to Matt Irvine, vice president of Sales and Marketing at Health Savings Administrators, the HSA is the most tax-advantaged investment option for medical expenses and retirement, and there are no minimum required distributions at 70½ like other retirement accounts.
 He discusses that it could be even better for people to invest in an HSA instead of and IRA or a 401(k) with no matching and that if a contribution goes into HSA via payroll deduction, it is not subject to FICA.
 FICA, short for Federal Insurance Contributions Act, is the federal income tax that goes toward Social Security and Medicare.
 "That gives me 7.65% more into my HSA.
 My 401(k) and IRA contributions may avoid state and federal taxes, but they are subject to the FICA tax," Matt Irvine says.
-He says that if investing the balance of your HSA is what you want to do, the key is to find an HSA that provides first dollar investing with low cost, high performing, reputable funds and to steer clear of businesses mandating a minimum balance for investing or charge hefty fees.
+He says that if investing the balance of your HSA is what you want to do, the key is to find an HSA that provides first dollar investing with low cost, high performing, reputable funds and to steer clear of businesses mandating a minimum balance for investing or charging hefty fees.

 Things You Need to Know About HSA's

-An HSA is not the same as an FSA High-deductible health care plans have a smaller premium per month and require a particular amount from you prior to your insurance kicking in.
+An HSA is not the same as an FSA.
+High-deductible health care plans have a smaller premium per month and require a particular amount from you prior to your insurance kicking in.
 You are able to invest money left in the health savings account in mutual funds, very similar to a 401(k).
-Per the Employee Benefit Research Institutae, smart users of HSAs may garner up to $360,000 after giving to an account for 40 years with a return rate of 2.5%.
+Per the Employee Benefit Research Institute, smart users of HSAs may garner up to $360,000 after giving to an account for 40 years with a return rate of 2.5%.
 That jumps to $1.1 million with a 7.5% return and no withdrawals.

 Ineligible for HSA

 You are not eligible to open an HSA if: